TRojaner2013/eyeBOLD/README.md

 To mitigate these risks, we strongly recommend using a dedicated GBIF account specifically for this script.
 Here are some best practices:

-* **Create a Shared/Public Account:** If you don't require access to sensitive data, consider using a shared or public GBIF account that doesn't store any personal information or relevant datasets.
+* **Use a Shared/Public Account:** If you don't require access to sensitive data, consider using a shared or public GBIF account that doesn't store any personal information or relevant datasets.
 * **Use Dummy Credentials:** Alternatively, if a dedicated account is needed but sensitive data isn't involved, create a dummy account with non-functional credentials solely for authentication purposes.

 # Updating Submodules